ScilifelabDataCentre/RDM-guidelines/content/topics/ENA-submission-tutorial.md

 * **Interactive Submission Method** - involves filling out web forms directly in the browser and downloading template spreadsheets that can be completed off-line and uploaded later to ENA.
 This is the easiest method to use when getting started, but quickly becomes time-consuming with bulk submission (> 50 records).
 It is possible to submit **studies**, **samples**, and **raw reads** this way.

 * **Command-Line Submission Method** - uses ENA’s **Webin-CLI program**.
 Submissions require the preparation of text (manifest) files that are validated before submissions are completed.
 It is possible to submit **raw reads** and **assemblies**, this way.
-Actually, for assemblies, this is the **only** way to submit.
+Please note, this is actually the **only** way to submit assemblies.

-* **Programmatic Submission Method** - requires the preparation of XML documents that are sent to ENA using cURL or the Webin Portal of ENA.
+* **Programmatic Submission Method** - requires the preparation of XML files that are sent to ENA using cURL or the Webin Portal of ENA.
 It is possible to submit **studies**, **samples**, and **raw reads** this way.
-This is the **only** way to submit **umbrella** studies.
+This is the **only** way to submit, and release, **umbrella** studies.

-Hence, in order to do a submission of both raw reads and assemblies, and group 2 studies together under an umbrella study, you need to use a combination of methods described below.
+Hence, in order to do a submission of both raw reads and assemblies, and group two studies together under an umbrella study, you need to use a combination of at least two methods described below.

 ENA provides two sites for submission; one for [test submissions](https://wwwdev.ebi.ac.uk/ena/submit/webin) and one for ['real' submissions](https://www.ebi.ac.uk/ena/submit/webin) (i.e. an actual submission to ENA).
 We recommend doing a test submission first, using the example data provided, in order to get an understanding of the different steps.

-Please note though, that the test service is refreshed every night.
-This means that any test submissions will be removed before the following day, so it is not possible to begin a submission one day and continue the next.
+Note!
+The test service is purged every 24 h, meaning that any submitted test files will be removed before the following day, making it impossible to begin a submission one day and continue the next.

 ### Interactive submission

-#### **Submit studies**
+#### **Register a study** <!-- Ibland använder vi "submit", medan ENA benämnder samma sak "register".
+Finns det en poäng i att följa ENA's begreppsanvändning för att inte förvirra användarna? -->
 * ENA's documentation on <a href="https://ena-docs.readthedocs.io/en/latest/submit/study/interactive.html" target="_blank"> Register a study interactively</a>.
 * Go to <a href="https://wwwdev.ebi.ac.uk/ena/submit/webin" target="_blank">ENA login (test)</a> and login
-* After logging in, you will see the landing page (shown below) that includes multiple options for completing your submission.
+* After logging in, you will see the landing page (shown below) that includes multiple options for completing your submission. <!-- Som här t ex.
+Borde det vara "completing your registration" istället?
+Har inte kollat hela dokumentet -->

 * In the top left of the landing page, there is a **Dashboard** menu that expands when you click on it.
 Click it and select **Register Study (Project)** or click on the **Register Study** option in the *Studies (Projects)* section on the landing page (the options for 'Study' are shown in yellow).